 A MAXIMUM of two solos per dancer will be strictly enforced.
 Only the highest scoring routine can place in overalls.

 Top 10 overalls will be awarded to solos, duo/trios, groups, lines and productions that have a minimum of five routines in each division.
-In order to qualify for an overall placement you must score a minimum of 268.8.

 Overall soloist winners will be invited for an exclusive photoshoot to model apparel.

 Select winners will be awarded.

 DECAdance judges are all highly qualified and will determine the level in which dances will be adjudicated.
 All dances will compete in their registered category and if any dance does not follow the guidelines for each level, DECAdance reserves the right to place any and all dances in the category or level the judges deem appropriate to ensure a fair and level playing field for all competitors.

 DECAdance stands firmly behind dancers dancing to age appropriate music, in age appropriate costumes and performing age appropriate movement.
 If age appropriateness is neglected, that will reflect in the score the dance receives.
 DECAdance reserves the right to disqualify any number that is deemed inappropriate.
 In the event disqualification is the action, the choreographer/studio director will be contacted directly in regards to the matter.

 In addition to the DECAdance Debut category for soloists, there will be two levels of competition; Intermediate and Advanced.